 Cottingham’s research team discovered relatively low levels of arsenic contamination overall but:

-- Urinary arsenic levels in babies fed exclusively on formula was 7.5 times higher than babies breastfed exclusively.
+- Urinary arsenic levels in babies fed exclusively on formula were 7.5 times higher than babies breastfed exclusively.

 The research team discovered arsenic in powdered baby formula as well as in the tap water used to liquify it for consumption.
 The more formula a baby consumed, the higher its level of urinary arsenic.
 The researchers suggest the formula “may be the primary source of exposure” for formula-fed infants, “specifically, formula powder accounted for 71% of median estimated exposure” for the infants in the study.